 Social media platforms have been explored in the last five years as a potential resource for pharmacovigilance (13).
 Given the limitations of spontaneous reporting systems and other sources, social media in general and Twitter specifically was identified as a source to quantify adverse events (13, 14, 37).
 Social media has the potential to inform and augment adverse event reporting systems and self-reported perception of health that may not have been previously collected from other sources.
 Patient reporting brings novel information, more detail, and information on severity and impact of ADRs in daily life (38).
 Furthermore, ADRs associated with over the counter medications may not be captured in either hospital or ambulatory settings, but appear in social media.

-In our prior research, we developed natural language processing (NLP) methods that address the specific challenges of mining health-related information from social media texts (13, 39, 40).
-The properties of social media texts that pose NLP challenges include misspellings, data imbalance, non-standard expressions and noise, to name a few, and these diminish the possibilities presented by big data from this resource.
-Because of the challenges, early work on utilizing social media for health-related tasks relied mostly on keyword-based approaches for public health tasks such as flu surveillance.
-Such approaches simply leverage information regarding the volume of data on a specific topic.
-For social media based pharmacovigilance, we have conducted large-scale annotations, and then utilized them to develop supervised classification methods to filter out noise (41) and information extraction methods to extract standard and non-standard mentions of ADRs (39).
-While the current state-of-the-art for classification and extraction of ADRs can be used operationally for scientific studies, mapping extracted mentions to standard IDs, a task commonly known as normalization, is still challenging, with lexicon-based approaches (e.g., MetaMap) performing very unreliably (42, 43).
+In prior research, we developed natural language processing (NLP) methods that address specific challenges of mining health-related information from social media texts (13, 39, 40).
+The properties of social media texts that pose NLP challenges include misspellings, data imbalance, non-standard expressions and noise, to name a few.
+Because of the challenges, work on utilizing social media for health-related tasks such as flu surveillance has relied mostly on keyword-based approaches, simply using statistics on the volume of data matching specific keywords.
+For social media based pharmacovigilance, we completed large-scale efforts of manual annotation, and utilized them to develop supervised classification methods to filter out noise (41) and information extraction methods to extract standard and non-standard mentions of ADRs (39).
+These advances mainly allow the reduction of the volume of data that needs to be manually annotated, given that any study on specific ADRs or their frequency to estimate incidence or detect a signal (such as proportional reporting ratio –PRR=) requires mapping of the extracted mentions to standard adverse effect nomenclature (such as the UMLS or MedRA), a task commonly known as normalization.
+This is still an unresolved challenge, with lexicon-based approaches (e.g., MetaMap) performing very unreliably (42, 43) and missing all but almost exact mentions of the adverse effects in the social media posts.
 Effective automatic normalization methods will potentially enable large-scale comparisons of many drug-ADR pairs from social media to other sources.
-However, when this study was conducted, due to the absence of an effective normalization approach, we only performed ADR extraction automatically from tweets followed by manual mapping of the ADRs to standard IDs, focusing on the ADRs associated with a single drug only.
-While this manual effort was very time consuming, it was necessary to ensure accurate comparisons, and it lays down the framework for future large-scale comparisons of ADRs from different sources.
+When this study was conducted, due to the absence of an effective normalization approach, we chose to use automatic methods for ADR extraction only, followed by manual mapping of the mentions to standard nomenclature.
+Manual normalization of all posts reporting an ADR removed the potential bias of only using those posts that could be mapped automatically.
 We compare ADRs from Twitter to known sources such as DIDs, systematic reviews, and the FDA’s FAERS to determine similarities and differences.
 This information may reflect patient perceptions or indicate signals of medication related problems.
+The annotation effort plus the 3-way comparison of social media data to other sources forced us to limit the study to the ADRs associated with a single drug.
+While this manual effort was very time consuming, it was necessary to ensure accurate comparisons, and it lays down the framework for future larger-scale comparisons of multiple drugs and ADRs from different sources.
 We hypothesize that social media provides information about medication use that supports what is known about medications, as well as providing useful information that is not available from traditional adverse event reporting systems.

 2. Methods